Utkarsh-cod/Spring-Core/README.md

 Welcome to my Spring Core learning repository!

-This repository contains a collection of hands-on projects that I built while learning the fundamentals of the Spring Framework.
-Each project focuses on different Spring Core concepts and demonstrates them through simple console-based applications.
+This repository contains hands-on projects that I built while learning the fundamentals of the Spring Framework.
+Each project focuses on a specific Spring Core concept and demonstrates it through practical console-based applications.

 ---